 The Local Professional Development Committee (LPDC) will verify completion of professional development requirements in accordance with the February 1 deadline.
-Applicants must complete the license renewal/transition form and submit it to the LPDC Office at Northgate.
+Applicants must complete the license renewal/transition form and submit it to the LPDC Office at 6th Street Annex.

-In October, Human Resources will email renewal information to all educators who have a certificate or license expiring at the end of the school year.
-This will include instructions on how to download and complete the application, where to send the completed application and other relevant details.
+In December, Human Resources will email renewal information to all educators who have a certificate or license expiring at the end of the school year.
+This will include instructions on how to complete the online application, where to submit transcripts (if applicable) and other important details.